 These informal sessions are great if you have any questions about using your devices.

-We also offer support to our residents on how to use My GUHG, our secure online service allowing our residents access on the go to their rent accounts and to check the progress of repairs.
+We also offer support to our customers on how to use My GUHG, our secure online service allowing our customers access on the go to their rent accounts and to check the progress of repairs.

 If you need to make a Universal Credit application online, we offer support to get you familiar with what is going to be asked of you.